GRRLIB/GRRLIB/README.md

 ```bash
   pacman --sync --needed --noconfirm libfat-ogc ppc-libpng ppc-freetype ppc-libjpeg-turbo
 ```
+also should use dpk-pacman for mac os and some linux distros

 You will need to add $(PORTLIBS) to the LIBDIRS line in your makefile.